Gideon leads Collins in fundraising for Senate race after $7.1 million haul in first quarter

 Collins, meanwhile, raised $2.4 million this quarter, bringing her total fundraising to date to $13.2 million, according to campaign finance reports filed with the Federal Election Commission Wednesday.
 Collins closed the quarter with $5.6 million cash on hand, compared to Gideon’s $4.6 million.

 The Senate race in Maine is expected to be one of the most expensive and closely watched Senate races in the country this fall.
-Gideon, a Freeport Democrat currently serving as speaker of the Maine House, still faces a July primary but to date has led competitors Bre Kidman and Betsy Sweet in fundraising.
+Gideon, a Freeport Democrat currently serving as speaker of the Maine House, still faces a July primary against competitors Bre Kidman and Betsy Sweet.

 Sweet, a progressive activist from Hallowell, raised about $145,000 in the first quarter for a total of $417,500 this election cycle.
 She ended the quarter with about $37,500 cash on hand.